MohsenKoohi/LaganLighter/README.md

 For using Poplar, a JDK version greater than 15 is required.

 ## Compiling and Executing Code
  - Set the path to `gcc` compiler folder in Line 1 of the `Makefile`.
-If you use the precompiled `gcc` of your machine, use uncomment Line 2.
+If you use the precompiled `gcc` of your machine, uncomment Line 2.
  - Please modify Line 6, if the required libraries (`libnuma` and `libpapi`) are not in the lib path (`LD_LIBRARY_PATH`).
  - Run `make alg...` (e.g. `make alg1_sapco_sort`).
 This builds the executible file and runs it for the test graph.
 To run it for other graphs, add the path to your graph as the value to variable `graph` to the `make` (e.g. `make alg1_sapco_sort graph="path/to/graph" graph_type=TYPE`), where `TYPE` can be `text`, or one of the types supported by [Poplar](https://blogs.qub.ac.uk/DIPSA/Poplar), e.g.: `POPLAR_CSX_WG_400_AP`, `POPLAR_CSX_WG_404_AP`, or `POPLAR_CSX_WG_800_AP`.
  - To disable hyper-threading, please use `no_ht=1` with make.